Progress report for SNE23-001-CT

 High attendance and repeat participation, demonstrate the value the project provides.
 While not unsatisfied with the reporting numbers, it appears that there many be some shortfall in data collection that is leading to a disconnect in the ability of the project to illustrate its true worth.
 Moving forward, the project director may consider other ways to collect feedback than just the year end survey in the hope of capturing insight from the other 56 (66%) of participants.
 Finding a way to circle back to respondents who indicated they plan to share the information is likely of value as well.
 It is expected that capturing that feedback would increase project reach and impact.

 *Please note, data collection for performance targets is via an anonymous year end survey.
 Thus it is difficult to avoid double counting of participants.
-At project end we will identify the number of uniquely individual ASP and farmers who attended at least one project program.
+The milestone activities and participation summary is updated yearly and identifies the number of uniquely individual ASP and farmers who attended at least one project program.

 Performance Target Outcomes - Farmers